Culture Connections Program

 Using an organization’s values, we explore how they manifest in the institution’s culture.

-Explore generational diversity and how age, race, power and privilege intersect.
+Explore generational points of view and how age, and several other identities, intersect.

-An exploration of emotional intelligence and the role it plays in creating inclusive cultures and the foundational behaviors leaders should model to create these cultures.
+An exploration of emotional intelligence and the role it plays in creating collaborative cultures and the foundational behaviors leaders should model to create these cultures.

 Applying the Lessons of History to the Workplace

-Explore the impact of history on current inequities in organizations and industries.
-Provide tools for organizations to create environments of belonging, equal opportunity, and ensure employee populations that reflect the communities served.
+Explore the impact of historical events on the current structure and culture in many organizations today.
+Provide tools for employees to create environments of understanding and open opportunities for all employees.

 Empowering Allyship

-Explores the partnership between allies and members of under-represented groups.
+Explores the partnership between allies and members of under-represented groups and how ally support of these groups can contribute to organizational success.

 LGBTQ+ belonging in the Workplace

-Definitions, microaggressions, practical applications for an inclusive workplace.
+Definitions and practical applications for a collaborative workplace.

 TIER 2 - ADVANCED LEARNING